200 South Hamilton Road

 CONTRACT WITH DECKER CONSTRUCTION

-THE 2025 STREET AND SIDEWALK
+COMPANY FOR THE 2025 STREET AND SIDEWALK MAINTENANCE

-MAINTENANCE PROGRAM (ST-1114)
+PROGRAM (ST-1114)

 President Bowers introduced the Ordinance and the Clerk read it by title.